Tourmaline Surfing Park

-Tourmaline Surfing Park is a beach access point and a surf spot in North Pacific Beach, San Diego, California, USA.
+Tourmaline Surfing Park is a beach access point and surfing spot in North Pacific Beach, a neighborhood of San Diego, California.
 The park is situated at the northern end of Pacific Beach, a short distance south of where the sand beach ends and the rocky promontory of La Jolla begins.
-There are cliffs to the north and south of Tourmaline Surfing Park, but the park itself lies in Tourmaline Canyon, which cuts down through those cliffs to the beach.
+There are cliffs to the north and south of Tourmaline Surfing Park, but the park itself lies in Tourmaline Canyon, which cuts down through the cliffs to the beach.
+Tourmaline Surfing Park is also known locally as Old Man's and is a known for its more gentle waves.
+It attracts surfers of all kinds but is known as a great spot for longboarders and beginners.

 Tourmaline Surfing Park is less than 1000 feet west of the point where Tourmaline Street crosses La Jolla Boulevard.
 Reaching the park involves a steep, palm-lined descent through Tourmaline Canyon to a fairly large parking lot, which is slightly elevated but situated right beside the beach.
 There are showers and restrooms, as well as railings and places to sit.

+History

+In the 1960s, the beach was a popular surfing spot, but ocean side property owners complained about the "rowdy" presence of the surfers.
+A town council tried to reconcile the parties by setting up a set of rules regarding surfing on the beach.
+The decision to create a delimited surf park finally made its way and was completed in 1965 (inaugural date May 25th, 1965).
+Surf clubs also emerged in the area with members encouraging other surfers to respect the beaches and their surroundings.

 Tourmaline Memorial

 Tourmaline Surfing Park also features "Tourmaline Memorial" a monument celebrating surfers who have enjoyed the surf at Tourmaline, in the past and the present, including Skeeter Malcolm.